 Stop trying to live up to your family’s, friends, or societies standards.
 Some single mothers seem to have it so together that they can attend every meeting, every function, keep their house immaculate, cook gourmet meals, and look polished 24/7.
 That doesn’t have to be your reality and you don’t have to be ashamed that it’s not.
 If you miss a few meetings, show up late to some functions, feel like you clean endlessly and the house is still always messy, make sure the kids have a hot meal although it’s not Instagram post-worthy, and only really have a chance to dress up on your days off…..so be it.

 As long as you and your children are comfortable and happy, don’t beat yourself up about it.
 Comparing your life to the life of others is a surefire way of hindering your own happiness.
 There will always be someone seemingly doing better than you, just like there will always be someone worse off than you.
 Be happy with where you are.
 As long as you feel you’re doing your personal best, that’s all that matters.
 Choose to be happy with yourself.

-Being more organized will help you be able to more effectively use your time, allowing for both more productivity and more leisure time.
+Being more organized will better help you to more effectively use your time.
+This allows for both more productivity and more leisure time.
 This article from Women’s Day has the best, most extensive list I’ve found of things you can do to become much more organized.
-Use it in conjunction with my Mommy Organizer which you can find right there in the right sidebar of this page.
+Use it in conjunction with my Mommy Organizer which you can find right there at the top of this page.
 You’ll definitely appreciate how much being organized can help de-stress your life.

 You’ve Got This Mom!